Complete Combustion Reaction and Incomplete Combustion Reaction Formula

-LPG complete combustion chemistry equation is: C3H8 + 5 O2 → 3 CO2 + 4 H2O + Heat.
+LPG complete combustion reaction formula is: C3H8 + 5 O2 → 3 CO2 + 4 H2O + Heat.

-LPG incomplete combustion chemistry equation is: 2 C3H8 + 9 O2 → 4 CO2 + 2 CO + 8 H2O + Heat.
+LPG incomplete combustion reaction formula is: 2 C3H8 + 9 O2 → 4 CO2 + 2 CO + 8 H2O + Heat.

-The complete combustion equation in words is: Gas + Oxygen → Carbon Dioxide + Water + Heat.
+The complete combustion reaction equation in words is: Gas + Oxygen → Carbon Dioxide + Water + Heat.

-Incomplete combustion equation in words is: Gas + Oxygen → Carbon Dioxide + Water + Heat + Carbon Monoxide.
+Incomplete combustion reaction equation in words is: Gas + Oxygen → Carbon Dioxide + Water + Heat + Carbon Monoxide.

 Complete combustion reaction of LPG – propane – contains about 25 MJ/litre or 49 MJ/kg of energy.